-In February 2016, the Financial Accounting Standards Board ("FASB") issued ASU 2016-02, Topic 842, Leases.
+In February 2016, the FASB issued ASU 2016-02, Topic 842, Leases.
 The standard requires all leases with lease terms over 12 months to be capitalized as a right-of-use asset and corresponding lease liability on the balance sheet at the date of the lease commencement.
 Leases are classified as either finance or operating, and this distinction is relevant for the pattern of expense recognition in the statement of income.
-This standard was adopted for the Organization for the year ending December 31, 2022.
+The Organization adopted this standard effective January 1, 2022.